metio/terraform-provider-k8s/docs/data-sources/batch_cron_job_v1.md

 - `name` (String) Name of the ephemeral container specified as a DNS_LABEL.
 This name must be unique among all containers, init containers and ephemeral containers.
 - `ports` (Attributes List) Ports are not allowed for ephemeral containers. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--ports))
 - `readiness_probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--readiness_probe))
+- `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--resize_policy))
 - `resources` (Attributes) ResourceRequirements describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--resources))
+- `restart_policy` (String) Restart policy for the container to manage the restart behavior of each container within a pod.
+This may only be set for init containers.
+You cannot set this field on ephemeral containers.
 - `security_context` (Attributes) SecurityContext holds security configuration that will be applied to a container.
 Some fields are present in both SecurityContext and PodSecurityContext.
 When both are set, the values in SecurityContext take precedence. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--security_context))
 - `startup_probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 Default is false.